leemark/research-assistant/README.md

 # DEEP fREeSEARCH
-An advanced AI-powered research assistant that performs comprehensive, multi-step analysis using Brave Search API and Google's Gemini 2.0 Flash Thinking model.
+An advanced AI-powered research assistant that performs comprehensive, section-based research with interactive visualization using Brave Search API and Google's Gemini 2.0 Flash Thinking model.

 🔗 **Try it now:** [https://deepresearch.streamlit.app/](https://deepresearch.streamlit.app/)
 📦 **GitHub Repository:** [https://github.com/leemark/research-assistant](https://github.com/leemark/research-assistant)

 ## Features
-- 🤖 Multi-step reasoning with automated knowledge gap identification
-- 📊 Dynamic knowledge graph construction and refinement
-- 🔍 Intelligent web search powered by Brave Search API
+- 📋 **Smart Research Planning** - Automatically breaks topics into logical sections with targeted research questions
+- 🔍 **Section-by-Section Research** - Conducts focused research on each section with proper source citation
-- 🧠 Advanced analysis using Gemini 2.0 Flash Thinking model
+- 🤖 **Advanced Analysis** - Powered by Gemini 2.0 Flash Thinking for in-depth content analysis
-- 🔄 Iterative research refinement (up to 5 iterations)
-- 📝 Comprehensive research report generation
+- 📊 **Knowledge Graph Visualization** - Interactive visualization of concept relationships and connections
+- 🔄 **Research Timeline** - Visualizes the research progress with key milestones
+- 🧩 **Interactive Section Review** - Expandable/collapsible sections with source viewing
+- 📝 **Comprehensive Report Generation** - Well-structured reports with proper citations and organization
-- 📥 Export functionality for markdown reports
+- 📥 **Export Functionality** - Download complete research reports in markdown format
-- 🎯 Automatic query refinement and expansion
-- 📈 Progress tracking and research status updates
+- 🎯 **Human-in-the-Loop Feedback** - Review and approve research plans before execution
-- 🎨 Clean, user-friendly interface
+- 🎨 **Modern, Intuitive Interface** - Clean, tabbed design with visual progress indicators

 ## How It Works
-1. The system starts with your research query
-2. For each iteration:
+1. **Planning Phase**
+   - Generate a comprehensive research plan with sections
-   - Refines and expands the query
+   - Review and approve the plan or request regeneration
+   - Each section includes key questions to guide research

+2. **Research Phase**
-   - Performs targeted web searches
+   - Conduct targeted research for each section independently
-   - Analyzes findings using Gemini 2.0 Flash Thinking
+   - Generate section-specific search queries
+   - Analyze content in the context of each section
+   - Track sources and citations on a per-section basis

+3. **Synthesis Phase**
+   - Combine all section content into a cohesive report
-   - Builds and updates knowledge graph
+   - Generate proper introduction and conclusion
+   - Create table of contents with anchors
+   - Consolidate sources with de-duplication

+4. **Interactive Review**
+   - Review completed sections while research is in progress
-   - Identifies knowledge gaps
+   - Explore the knowledge graph of concept relationships
-   - Determines if another iteration would be valuable
-3. Synthesizes findings across all iterations
-4. Generates a comprehensive research report
+   - View research timeline and progress indicators
+   - Export the final report when complete

 ## Setup
 1. Clone this repository